Let’s look at the key reasons that are pushing International Business Machines Corporation (IBM) to new highs - News Daemon

 International Business Machines Corporation (NYSE: IBM) Trading Performance Indicators

-You can see what International Business Machines Corporation (IBM) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.90.
-Likewise, its price to free cash flow for the trailing twelve months is 36.66.
+International Business Machines Corporation (IBM) is currently performing well based on its current performance indicators.
+A quick ratio of 0.90 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.91.
+Likewise, its price to free cash flow for the trailing twelve months is 36.76.

 Technical Analysis of International Business Machines Corporation (IBM)

-Looking closely at International Business Machines Corporation (NYSE: IBM), its last 5-days average volume was 12.51 million, which is a jump from its year-to-date volume of 5.34 million.
-As of the previous 9 days, the stock’s Stochastic %D was 38.53%.
-Additionally, its Average True Range was 2.26.
+Analysing the last 5-days average volume posted by the [International Business Machines Corporation, IBM], we can find that recorded value of 4.48 million was lower than the volume posted last year of 5.27 million.
+As of the previous 9 days, the stock’s Stochastic %D was 59.86%.
+Additionally, its Average True Range was 2.49.

-During the past 100 days, International Business Machines Corporation’s (IBM) raw stochastic average was set at 13.43%, which indicates a significant decrease from 46.23% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 15.18% in the past 14 days, which was lower than the 19.86% volatility it showed in the past 100 days.
+During the past 100 days, International Business Machines Corporation’s (IBM) raw stochastic average was set at 24.13%, which indicates a significant decrease from 88.94% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 21.82% in the past 14 days, which was higher than the 20.29% volatility it showed in the past 100 days.

 International Business Machines Corporation (NYSE: IBM) Key Stats